 How organizations manage those contacts and deliver consistent high-quality service is not their concern – it is their expectation it’s going to happen.

 Each Channel Offers a Specific Type of Communication Experience

 Today’s customers have become increasingly empowered and expect more from their brand interactions.

 They expect to start a conversation on their preferred channel at any time, and then be able to continue the conversation where they left off on any other channel without having to restart the conversation.
 This defines a seamless customer experience.

 Understanding your customer journey is paramount to defining the channels you should use in customer service.
 Each support channel offers a specific type of communication experience and can vary depending on what is most convenient for the user.

 While most companies support multichannel customer service, customers can’t easily switch channels mid-conversation and agents lack context across channels.

 Omnichannel engagement provides a better experience not only to customers but also to agents.
 Omnichannel customer service should combine all channels into a single, unified view so agents can efficiently manage interactions across channels, increasing their productivity and providing the context for more personalized experiences.

-Thanks to Rita Malaquias at Talkdesk
+Contributed by: Rita Malaquias at Talkdesk

 The Way People Interact With the World Is Changing